ahoff314/Linux-Server-Configuration/README.md

 ## 3) Edit SSH Configuration, Create SSH Keys, and Login

-`nano /etc/ssh/sshd_config`
+`sudo nano /etc/ssh/sshd_config`

 - Change Port 22 to Port 2200
-- Change PermitRootLogin without-password to PermitRootLogin no to disallow root login
+- Change `PermitRootLogin without-password` to `PermitRootLogin no` to disallow root login
 - Change PasswordAuthentication from no to yes.
 We will change back after finishing SHH login setup
 - Add `AllowUsers grader` to the file